 The Graduate Office:

 The Graduate Department of Italian Studies offers instruction leading to two degrees: Master of Arts (M.A.) (one-year program); Doctor of Philosophy (Ph.D., four-year program).
 The M.A. program consists of 4.5 graduate courses and does not include a thesis option.
-M.A. students may also register in the Collaborative program in Book History and Print Culture.
+M.A. and Ph.D. students may also register in the Collaborative program in Book History and Print Culture, and Sexual Diversity Studies; while the Specialization in the Editing of Ancient and Medieval Texts is an additional collaborative program option for Ph.D. students.
 The Ph.D. program includes courses, general examinations, and a thesis.